 - juice from 1 large lemon

 - When the pan is hot, add the chicken breast to the skillet and brown on both sides.
 (It doesn't have to cook all the way through.)
 Transfer chicken to the pot with the broth and let it simmer while you cook the vegetables.

-Removed the chicken, shred or dice, and put it back into the pot.
+- Removed the chicken, shred or dice, and put it back into the pot.
 Add lemon juice and season with salt and pepper to taste.
+Ladle into bowls.

 1. You can use 1/3 cup minced onion in place of the leek if you like.